 Minimalist in a Materialistic World

 If it’s someone’s birthday, try going to do something with them instead of a gift.
-Whether a dinner, movie, bowling, or even baking them a cake.
-For school, it’s an evaluation of what’s really necessary.
-You may not necessarily need an 18-pack of pencils and 25 pens nor the endless organizers and ‘school bags.’
-Being minimalist rather than materialistic focuses on using and purchasing only what’s really necessary or what you absolutely love.
-Not about having excess or bulk products ‘just in case’ or ‘just because you can.’
+Whether a dinner, movie, bowling or even baking them a cake.
+For school, it’s an evaluation of what’s necessary.
+You may not need an 18-pack of pencils and 25 pens nor the endless organizers and ‘school bags.’
+Being minimalist rather than materialistic focuses on using and purchasing only what’s necessary or what you love, not about having excess or bulk products ‘just in case’ or ‘just because you can.’

 An important concept I’ve learned is if it’s broken, fix it.
-It’s so easy to find the information needed to fix most of what can break since we’ve gained access to the internet and more.
-However, we’ve fallen into the habit of if it’s broken, buy a new one.
+It’s easy to find the information needed to fix most of what can break since we’ve gained access to the internet and more.
+However, we’ve fallen into the habit of ‘if it’s broken, buy a new one.’
 At first, when I started trying to fix things instead of tossing and re-purchasing, it took a lot to follow through.
-With patience and consistency, it’s become empowering to learn how to fix things for myself and learn new skills.
+With patience and consistency, it’s empowering to learn to fix things for myself and learn new skills.

-These changes seem simple or maybe even silly but they gave me results I was so happy with.
+These changes seemed simple or even silly, but they gave me results I was so happy with.
 I was more present and thoughtful for birthdays and holidays.
 I’ve even learned so many random tips on fixing household stuff that’s saved me a lot of money.
 And, while we’re mentioning money, not buying in excess for ‘what if’ or ‘just in case situations has also saved me money.
-We started being more conscience of what we were using which resulted in not having to buy as many of these items.
+We started being more conscious of what we were using which resulted in not having to buy as many of these items.

-Once you start to shift your mindset to that of a conscience consumer and/or a minimalist, you start to enjoy being against the grain of the consumer world.
-It’s a refreshing shift that really doesn’t require more than a change of mind.
+Once you shift your mindset to that of a conscious consumer and/or a minimalist, you start to enjoy being against the grain of the consumer world.
+It’s a refreshing shift that doesn’t require more than a change of mind.

 • Cleaning Dishes Zero Waste